 Bringing your pet in for annual fecal exams at your vet's office is the best way to keep your furry friend and your family safe from intestinal parasites.
-Yearly fecals give your Suffolk County vet an opportunity to check for intestinal parasites before more serious conditions develop.
+Yearly fecals give your Deer Park vet an opportunity to check for intestinal parasites before more serious conditions develop.

 What is a fecal exam?

 A fecal exam is a microscopic examination of your pet's feces and can be completed at your veterinarian's office.
 These annual fecals will help your vet to identify and treat any infections that may be compromising your pet's health, and even the health of anyone living in your household.

 What do fecals detect?

 Your vet will look for any signs of parasites such as hookworms and roundworms when performing fecal exams.
 These parasites can make pets irritable and uncomfortable, and could lead to many more serious issues.
 A number of parasites may even be transmitted to people.

 Intestinal parasites live in your pet's gastrointestinal tract, hiding them from view.
 That's why fecals are the best way to detect their presence.